blitzionic/Open-FinLLMs-RCOS/README.md

 # Data from FinLLMs.

 ### Additionally, I use Google Sheets to record data for different models that I find by running tasks with the models on a Google Colab evaluation script and documenting how well they perform.
-Each model takes around 2 hours to collect responses from the 42 tasks given.
+Each model takes 1-2 hours to collect responses from the 42 tasks given.
 Most of the work I commit will most likely be benchmarking, which is shown in the sheets files provided.

 ### For each model, I use Python to evaluate the efficiency.
 An example of the code I use is below: